for international talent

 The official working week in Denmark is 37 hours, and if you work overtime, you’ll usually be compensated.
 All employees are entitled to five weeks of holiday and if you have a child who’s unwell, you can take off the first day of their illness with full pay.
 Working hours are often flexible, and Danish companies are good at respecting employees’ family lives.
 As long as you’re getting the job done, where and when you do it isn’t so important in many Danish businesses.

 Starting from the moment a child is born, the Danish system supports families and offers parents the freedom and flexibility to have a career as well as care for their children.
-Parental leave is 52 weeks shared by both parents, including mothers taking four weeks before delivery and 14 weeks after, and
+Parental leave is 52 weeks shared by both parents, including mothers taking four weeks before delivery and 14

 As well as clubs and sporting activities for children, there are evening classes, recreational groups and sports societies for adults, too.